Chicken Nesting Herbs: Boost Flocks Health and Happiness

 Chicken nesting herbs can improve a bird’s health, well-being, and egg production.

-Here are a few common pros of adding nesting herbs in chicken coop:
+Here are a few common pros of adding nesting herbs in a chicken coop:

 Increased immunity: Many nesting herbs work like natural antibiotics, antiviral, and antifungal medicines that can help keep chickens healthy.
 Backyard flocks need protection from disease-causing agents and worm infestation.